trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 below.

-**TriBITS Repository == TriBITS Project**: It is allowed for a TriBITS Project and a TriBITS Repository to be the same directory and have the same names with no ``NativeRepositoriesList.cmake`` file.
-In this case, the repository name and the project name and the same name.
+**TriBITS Repository == TriBITS Project**: It is allowed for a TriBITS Project and a TriBITS Repository to be the same source directory.
+In this case, the repository name and the project name are the same as well.
 This is quite common.
-This is the case, for example, with the the Trilinos and the TribitsExampleProject projects and repositories.
-In this case, the Project's and the Repository's ``Version.cmake`` and ``Copyright.txt`` files are one and the same.
+This is the case, for example, with the the Trilinos and the `TribitsExampleProject`_ projects and repositories.
+In this case, the Project's and the Repository's ``Version.cmake`` and ``Copyright.txt`` files are one and the same, as they should be (see `Project and Repositiory Versioning and Release Mode`_).

 **TriBITS Package == TriBITS Repository**: It is also allowed for a TriBITS Repository to have only one package and to have that package be the base